First Man (film): Historicity

-The movie depicts the cockpit, instrument panels and switches of both Gemini 8 and the Lunar Module to be grimy and even rusted.
-All early spacecraft were pristine, single-use ships that had never been flown before.
-According to Jim Lovell, they even had something of a new-car smell.

 Armstrong learns in the same conversation that he will command Apollo 11 and become the first man on the Moon.
 Apollo astronauts were assigned to their crews sometimes years in advance.
 For the two-plus years leading up to Apollo 11 it was assumed that the first lunar landing would not be attempted until Apollo 12, 13 or even 14.

 On the lunar surface, Armstrong spends a few minutes alone at Little West Crater.
 He opens his gloved hand to reveal his daughter Karen's tiny bracelet and drops it into the crater.
 While Armstrong did visit the crater, there is no historical record that he brought the bracelet with him to the Moon.